ScottLogic/blog/_posts/2023-10-12-testing-LLM-based-applications-strategy-and-challenges.markdown

 ---

 ## **Summary**
+Recently, I've been working on an internal chatbot application, Scottbot.
+There's a general blog about it [here]({{ site.github.url }}/blog/2023/10/17/building_scottbot_an_ai_chatbot_for_scott_logic.html).

-In this post we're going to cover the challenges posed by testing AI applications, covering a number of topics, including:
+In this post I'm going to cover some of the challenges posed by testing AI applications, with reference to Scottbot, including:

 * Non-determinism in tests
 * Costs of running tests